DocNow/twarc/docs/tutorial.md

 Note that the hydrated files will include fewer tweets: tweets that have been deleted, or tweets by accounts that have been deleted, suspended, or protected, will not be included in the file.
 Note also that hydrating a dataset also means that engagement metrics like retweets and likes will be up to date for tweets that are still available.

-## Next Steps and Suggested Resources
+## Next steps and suggested resources

 TODO: Link to suggested "next tutorials" that lead on from this one, without tightly coupling them.